Benny Urquidez: Career

-As of 2009, he taught ukidokan kickboxing at Team Karate Center in Woodland Hills, California.
+In January 2026, Urquidez indicated on the Joe Rogan Podcast that he plans to open a new gym somewhere in California.
+The facility will include nine pieces of new equipment and five machines that have never been commercially available.
+It has been previously mentioned that he has a special friendship with actor/client John Cusack with whom talks of opening up a bigger gym in Santa Monica, targeting former champions as clients and trainers are in the works as Cusack has shown interest in taking part as co-owner.

 Today, Urquidez continues to teach privately, and working as a stunt coordinator in the entertainment business.
 He has also authored various instructional books and videos.
-He also has a special friendship with actor/client John Cusack with whom talks of opening up a bigger gym in Santa Monica, targeting former champions as clients and trainers are in the works as Cusack has shown interest in taking part as co-owner.
 In 2024, he announced that a documentary would be made by him, directed by Jennifer Tiexiera.

 Controversies

 Varied fights

 Benny Urquidez was the first kickboxing champion with an international profile who also operated as a free agent under different rules for different sanctions.
 Consequently, he fought in several unorthodox match-ups and hotly disputed bouts.
 In late 1974, in the grand finale of an early mixed martial arts-style tough man contest in Honolulu, Hawaii, a 5 ft 6 in, 145 lb Urquidez decisioned a 6 ft 1 in, 230 lb Dana Goodson after scoring a takedown and pin against Goodson in the third and final round.

 A year later, in Detroit, Urquidez was disqualified for knocking out his opponent with a fourth punch under the subsequently-discontinued three-punch rule.
 The disqualifying referee was the opponent's own karate instructor.
 The bout was excoriated on network television, prompting state athletic commissions across the United States to become interested in regulating the sport.
 Chuck Norris' short-lived International Karate League (IKL) and later the STAR System world ratings reversed this outcome.

 Another three bouts were eventually ruled no-contests (NC).
 The first, in Los Angeles on March 12, 1977, was a nine-round NC (WKA) against Thai boxer Narongnoi Kiatbandit as part of the inaugural WKA world title event.
 Urquidez scored flash-knockdowns against Narongnoi in rounds three and six as well as five legal throws over three other rounds.
 Narongnoi was warned for illegal knee kicks and groin attacks on four occasions before being assessed with a point deduction in round nine.
 However, the point deduction came shortly after Narongnoi had scored his sole flash-knockdown which, in turn, provoked a riot among Muay Thai fans in the audience.
 The audience invaded the ring moments before the final bell.
 Scores were never collected for round nine.
-The California State Athletic Commission declared the no-contest.
+The California State Athletic Commission declared the bout a no-contest.